 Information about nomination procedures, the submission process, and the way that selections are made can be found here.

-The typical deadline by which complete nomination packets must be received by the Office for Faculty Success is in early February.
+All completed nomination packets must be received by the Office for Faculty Success by January 18, 2019.
 See the Call for Nominations for specific details.

 |2019||Young Hoon Kim||Hospitality & Tourism Management|